What Is Baclofen?

 Treatment For A Baclofen Addiction

 If a loved one struggling with an addiction or chronic illness has been prescribed Baclofen, ensure they have a strong support system and are provided with strict supervision and monitoring regarding their prescribed dosage.
-If you or a loved one is struggling from a Baclofen addiction, speak with a dedicated treatment provider today.
+If you or a loved one is struggling from a Baclofen addiction, there is help available.
+Speak with a dedicated treatment provider today.